openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Custom Response Problem**

   A custom response problem evaluates text responses from learners using an embedded Python script.
-These problems are also called "write-your-own- grader" problems.
+These problems are also called "write-your-own-grader" problems.
 For more information, see :ref:`partnercoursestaff:Write Your Own Grader`.

 .. _D: